Our Buildings & Grounds Department is seeking a Maintenance Technician to join their team. Come be a part of this strong, reliable team!

 - Participation in the general repair and maintenance of all facility vehicles and equipment for the buildings and grounds department.

 - Participate in the daily maintenance of the inside and outside of all facilities.
-This includes lawn mowing, sweeping, snow plowing and shoveling and rubbish removal.
+This includes lawn mowing, sweeping, snow plowing, shoveling, and rubbish removal.

 - Monitor supply inventory and handle requisition with the Facilities Director.